JesusAcuna/Date_Fruit_Classification_Keras/README.md

 According to the notebook `Date_Fruit_Classification.ipynb` the steps to obtain the best model are the following:

-  1. The function `MakeTrial` creates a trial with optuna library and based on the parameter ranges of my model  optuna evaluates the best accuracy result of my model according to these parameters.
+  1. The function `MakeTrial` creates a trial with optuna library and based on the parameter ranges of my model, optuna evaluates the best accuracy result of my model according to these parameters.
   2. The function `Study_Statistics` shows the parameters of the best model such as number of hidden layers, activation function, learning rate, and so on.
   3. The function `MakeNeuralNetwork` creates a bigger model in epochs of the best model obtained, this is to see if the best model went into overfitting.
   4. The function `N_Models` puts all the previous steps together and creates a number of best models, this was done since optuna trial starts randomly and I wanted to have several models to analyze instead of one.